New diagnosis of epilepsy? Introduction to the condition

 In this article

-If you have just received a diagnosis of epilepsy, you are probably experiencing some very mixed feelings.
-You might be scared or confused, trying to figure out why this is happening.
-But the diagnosis might also be a relief - explaining why you’ve been having unusual experiences.
+If you have recently received a diagnosis of epilepsy, you may have some mixed feelings.
+You might feel scared or confused, trying to figure out why this is happening.
+But the diagnosis might also be a relief - explaining why you’ve been having certain experiences.

 Get informed

-If you recently received a diagnosis of epilepsy, it's really helpful to get as much information as you can about the condition, how your seizures can be treated, and things to look out for.
+If you recently received a diagnosis or epilepsy, it's helpful to get as much information as you can about the condition, how your seizures can be treated, and things to be aware of.

-Epilepsy is a chronic medical condition which makes you have recurring, unprovoked seizures.
-An unprovoked seizure means that the seizure was caused by a specific disorder in your brain (rather than something like alcohol withdrawal or low blood sugar).
+Epilepsy is a chronic medical condition which makes you have recurring seizures that are caused by a disorder in your brain.

 Why do people get epilepsy?

 There are many different kinds of epilepsy.
-So, while reading about the topic online is useful, to get specific information you should talk to your epilepsy specialist.
-You might find it helpful to use our 15 questions to ask your neurologist.
+So, while reading about the topic online is useful, to get specific information you should talk to your doctor.
+You might find it helpful to use our 20 questions to ask your neurologist.

 What others say: Advice for the newly diagnosed from people who’ve been there